Carhul/Wingmans-Brygge/README.md

 Multi device mockup was used in order to see the responsive design throughout the process and to generate mockup image to readme file.

 ### Testing ###
 The testing process for me has been through the intire building of this project, as I wanted everything to be perfect before moving on.

-See [Testing-file](TESTING.md) for testing before deployment.
+For HTML Validate I used [The W3C Markup Validation Service](https://validator.w3.org/).
+For CSS I used [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+Testing before deployment:

+Index validate

 ### Bugs ###